advanced-security/codeql-development-toolkit/src/CodeQLToolkit.Shared/CodeQL/RESOLUTION.md

 When using custom bundles, one additional environment variable is set after a run:
 - `QLT_CODEQL_BUNDLE_PATH` - The path to the current platform bundle created by QLT.

 Each invocation creates a bundle only for its current platform.
-Run QLT on each target operating system when Linux, Windows, and macOS bundles are all required.
+Run QLT on each target platform when Linux x64, Linux ARM64, Windows, and macOS bundles are required.
+Linux ARM64 requires CodeQL CLI and bundle version 2.27.0 or later.

 ## Idents within the Installation Directory